trias-project/alien-plants-belgium/README.md

 ## Repo structure

 The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
-Files indicated with `GENERATED` should not be edited manually.
+Files and directories indicated with `GENERATED` should not be edited manually.

 ```
 ├── README.md         : Description of this repository
 ├── LICENSE           : Repository license
-├── .gitignore        : Files and folders to be ignored by git
+├── .gitignore        : Files and directories to be ignored by git
 │
 ├── data
 │   ├── raw           : Source data, input for mapping script